 Why Preschool in Sweden Rocks and What We Can Learn From Them

 - Well trained teachers.
-Preschool teachers in Sweden have an average three years of university and are valued as important educators.
+Preschool teachers in Sweden average three years of university, valuing them as important educators.

 - Low teacher to student ratios.
 The ratios are roughly 1:6, therefore allowing teachers to observe, participate, and focus on each child and their development.